-Any student wanting to participate in Accel or another Dual Enrollment program (like Move On When Ready) program should speak with their high school guidance counselor before starting the application process as listed below.
+Any student wanting to participate in the Move On When Ready program should speak with their high school guidance counselor before starting the application process as listed below.

-- EGSC Application for Admission (The $20 application fee is waived)
+- EGSC Application for Admission ($20 application fee is waived)

-- EGSC Certificate of Immunization Must have all required immunizations - MMR1 & 2, Chickenpox/Varicella, Hepatitis B series, and a Tetanus shot taken in 2003 or later
+- EGSC Certificate of Immunization Must have all required immunizations - MMR1 & MMR2, MCP-Chickenpox/Varicella, Hepatitis B series, and a MTD-Tetanus shot taken in 2003 or later